profsmith89/ctps/_sources/chap17.md

 #         print('Predicted price:', A_SMALLER_NUMBER)
 ```

 What we're building is called a *decision tree*.
 For each characteristic we think is important in determining the predicted price, we include a node in the tree (i.e., an if-statement) that directs us toward a subtree (i.e., subsequent if-statements) where that characteristic is true.
-When we get to the leaves of the tree (i.e., we run out of conditions to check), we print the predicted price for a house with those characteristics.
+When we get to the leaves of the tree (i.e., when we run out of conditions to check), we print the predicted price for a house with those characteristics.
 In our pseudocode, for instance, `A_SMALL_NUMBER` is the predicted price for a home with two or fewer bedrooms on a lot of more than 12,000 square feet.

 Unfortunately, even if we were patient enough to figure out what buckets of lot sizes to use, we'd still find that this decision tree doesn't use enough of the data to create a good predictor.
 We need to a smarter approach.
 We need *machine learning*.

 ## Machine learning

 We've been trying to suss out a pattern in the Ames-Iowa-Housing data that we could use as the foundation for a good predictor, and we were using your sister's experience in real estate as a starting point in this search.
 This wasn't a bad idea since evolution has made humans into good pattern recognizers---as we discussed in Chapter 1, the accumulation of experience turns good programmers into great ones (i.e., individuals that seem to quickly jump to the "right" structure for a script to solve a new problem).
 But we don't have your sister's experience and the patterns in the Ames-Iowa-Housing data might be quite subtle.
 ML is a computational approach that enables computers, through the use of *statistical techniques* and *a large training data set*, to build *models* that perform like an experienced human.
-They allow all of us to become instant experts in a new domain!
+They allow all of us to become instant experts in a new domain.

 The statistical technique we used a moment ago was a decision tree.
 Statisticians recommend this approach when the relationship between the *features* (i.e., the characteristics of a home such as its number of bedrooms and lot size) and the *target variable* (i.e., the home's selling price) is complex.
 For those of you that know a bit about statistical analysis, this often means that the relationship is non-linear or includes important outliers.

 Decision trees produce fine predictors of home prices, and yet there are other statistical techniques that yield more accurate predictions.
-Despite this, we'll continue using decision trees, since they are a great starting place for learning how to do ML because they are: (1) easy to understand; and (2) they form the basic building block of several better techniques.
+Despite this, we'll continue using decision trees.
+They are a great starting place for learning how to do ML because they are: (1) easy to understand; and (2) they form the basic building block of several better techniques.

 ## Labeled training data

 I said that ML relies on statistical techniques and a *large training* data set.
 We have been using the prices for past home sales in Ames, Iowa as accurate indicators of the prices of future home sales in that area.
 In other words, these past home sales are the experience we need to predict future home sales, and we can therefore use these past home sales to *train* our ML model.
 You'll often see this described as *fitting* a model to the training data.

 When there is a strong correlation between a feature (e.g., number of bedrooms) and the target variable (e.g., selling price), we might need to see very few training examples to build a good prediction model.
 However, we learned using `avg_pbbr.py` that there isn't a strong correlation between the number of bedrooms and selling price in the Ames-Iowa-Housing data.
 But since the real estate industry uses comparable houses to set prices, there must be some correlation between the features of a home and its sale price.
-We simply need a large enough data set to discover that correlation, to identify the patterns in the data.
+We simply need a large enough data set to discover that correlation.

 ```{tip}
 When the patterns are hard to see, you'll need a large training set to have ML create a good predictor.
 ```

-There's one other characteristic of the Ames-Iowa-Housing data that doesn't have to be true in every ML problem: this data set is *labeled*.
+There's one other characteristic of the Ames-Iowa-Housing data that doesn't have to be true in every ML problem: these data are *labeled*.
 This term means that the data set includes the answers, i.e., the value of the *target variable*, which for our problem is the selling price.
-In other words, we know not only the values of the features for each of the homes, but we also know their true selling prices.
-When using labeled training data, it is called *supervised learning*.
+In other words, we know not only the values of the features of each home, but we also know its true selling price.
+When using labeled data, it is called *supervised learning*.

-But not all ML requires labeled training data.
+But not all ML requires labeled data.
 When we want to analyze a data set for any kind of pattern, it is called *unsupervised learning*.
 We won't talk further about this type of ML except to say that you should investigate it if you're interested in problems such as natural language processing, object recognition, customer segmentation (e.g., recommendation engines), or exploratory data analysis.

 ```{tip}
 The discipline of ML includes a dizzying number of statistical techniques under the headings of supervised and unsupervised learning.
 As you work in this area, you'll learn that there is no single best method, and you'll find that no one can accurately predict whether a particular approach will be successful.
 Experience will help limit the amount of trial and error you'll do, but be prepared to try lots of different approaches until you find one that works well.